Q:

 1. Phosphate fertilizer main chemical composition

-2. Phosphate fertilizer solubility and soil reaction
+2. But Phosphate fertilizer solubility and soil systems interaction

-3. Phosphate fertilizer effectiveness and fixation
+3. Based on my observations, Phosphate fertilizer effectiveness and fixation

 5. Phosphate Fertilizer and Plant Nutrient Absorption